-I am a second year PhD student studying the history of water within Lyot Crater on Mars.
+I am a final year PhD student studying the history of water within Lyot Crater on Mars.

 Lyot Crater is an ~215 km impact crater in the northern plains of Mars, north of Deuteronilus Mensae.
 It contains, and is surrounded by, features formed by liquid water, glaciers and the repeated freezing and thawing of ice.
 The crater itself is thought to have formed during the early Amazonian (~ 3 billion years ago) with later water based channels forming in the mid/late Amazonian.
 This makes it the youngest large impact crater with some of the most recent evidence of water based activity.